myclabs/php-enum/README.md

 ## Why?

+First, and mainly, `SplEnum` is not integrated to PHP, you have to install it separately.

 Using an enum instead of class constants provides the following advantages:

 - You can type-hint: `function setAction(Action $action) {`